nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 ### I am interested in creating a PCB using C.H.I.P.
 Pro, where do I start?

 To get started refer to our [PCB Design Tips](http://ntc-docs-unstable.surge.sh/chip_pro.html#pcb-design-tips) guide.
 If you need further guidance you will find recommendations of services.
-We are also happy to help where we can, reach out to us by emailing pro@nextthing.co.
+We are also happy to do a PCB review and help where we can, reach out to us by emailing pro@nextthing.co.

 ### Do you offer custom flashing solutions?
 We offer the service of custom flashing firmware at the factory for an extra fee when you purchase 1K+ C.H.I.P.
 Pros.

 ### Are there any existing products in the market that use C.H.I.P.
 Pro?

-## G8 Module
+## GR8 Module

+### How much does GR8 cost?
+Gr8 costs $6 in any quantity.
+Contact [sales@nextthing.co](mailto:sales@nextthing.co).

+### Where can I purchase GR8?
+Contact us at [sales@nextthing.co](mailto:sales@nextthing.co) to tell more about your product.

 ### What are the GR8’s dimensions?
 14mm x 14mm